xlime-eu/xlime-frontend-services/README.md

  * input parameters:
  ** **url**: one or more URLs of xLiMe media-items for which you want to get annotations.
  * output: json object describing the xLiMe annotations of the media-items.

+## `spheres`

+ Returns a set of recommendations given a context of xLiMe resources.

+ * input parameters:
+ ** **context**: one or more URLs of xLiMe resources for which you want to get annotations.
+ * output: json object describing the recommendation spheres.
+Each recommendation contains an xLiMe resource (media item, KB entity, etc.)

 # Running